msf/kostal2influx/README.md

-# kostal-inverter
+# kostal2influx
-extract metrics from kostal inverter for PV Solar
+extract metrics from kostal inverter for PV Solar and submit them to InfluxDB